Stromboli

 Looking for a quick and easy dinner recipe that is kid-friendly?
 This Stromboli is your answer!
 Pizza dough rolled up with ham, pepperoni and cheese and then baked.
 Slice it and dunk it in marinara sauce.
 It’s a recipe the entire family will love and request again and again.

 Do you have pizza night at your house?
 I have to admit it’s a frequent event at our house and I’ve been trying out ways to switch it up!
-Not that my family ever gets tired of it, but sometimes I get tired of it so I am so excited to share with you this Stromboli recipe!
+Not that my family ever gets tired of it, but it can be fun to make different recipes.
+We’ve started to make stromboli and man is it a hit!

 What is Stromboli?